 What are support groups and how do they work?

-Support groups might look similar to therapy sessions at first glance, but they run in a very different way.
-Instead of being led by a professional therapist, support groups are guided by peers—people who are also in recovery and have firsthand experience with the challenges you’re facing.
+Support groups may seem similar to therapy groups, but they operate differently.
+Instead of being led by a professional therapist, support groups are guided by peers who have firsthand experience with the same challenges.

-• Nonclinical Focus: Unlike therapy, support groups are not intended to diagnose or treat mental health or substance use disorders.
-Instead, they provide a safe, open space for individuals to share personal experiences, offer support, and encourage each other in their recovery efforts.
+• Non-clinical: Unlike therapy, support groups do not diagnose or formally treat disorders.
+They provide a safe space for people to share experiences, offer support, and encourage one another’s recovery efforts.

 What types of support groups are available for addiction?

-Support groups come in many forms, and while many are based on the 12-step model popularized by Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), there are several alternatives for those who may not connect with the traditional structure.
+Many different kinds of support groups are available.
+While some are based on the 12-step model used by Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), there are also alternatives for those seeking a different structure.

-The 12-step model focuses on accepting the loss of control over substance use, forming a relationship with a higher power, and building a community of sober peers.
-Some of the common 12-step support groups include:
+The 12-step model centers on admitting a loss of control over substance use, connecting with a higher power, and building a sober community.
+Common 12-step groups include:

 • Alcoholics Anonymous